linkyndy/django-app-dev/README.md

 Everything related to testing should be placed under this directory.
 As of _django-app-dev_'s tox configuration, tests that reside in `app/tests/tests.py` will be run, using the settings in `app/tests/settings.py`.

+Custom test urls should be placed under `app/tests/urls.py`.
+These are automatically included in tests via the tests settings file.

 Additional files, such as models, or additional tests can be placed in new files within this directory (but pay attention on how you configure Tox to run your new tests!).

 ### MANIFEST.in